UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-Currently there are 28,137 records that have a digitalOrigin value.
+Currently there are 28,137 records that have a :code:`digitalOrigin` value.
 This value is absent from 23,190 records.
 While present in the MODS record, these values (we have "born digital", "digitized other analog", and "reformatted digital" in our collections) are not publicly displayed anywhere.
 These values communicate the "method by which a resource achieved digital form."

 Justification
 ^^^^^^^^^^^^^

-We have decided for a number of reasons that migrating our digitalOrigin values does is not beneficial.
+We have decided for a number of reasons that migrating our :code:`digitalOrigin` values does is not beneficial.
 As mentioned above, these values are not currently viewable by users.
 Arguably, these values will also already be apparent from the technical metadata and do not need to be captured in the descriptive metadata.
 In addition, we are unaware of any backend technical use case for this data at present.
 While knowing if something is "born digital" might be useful, all of the content within